TouhouOML/TouhouOML/docs/thbwiki.md

 these templates are de-facto standard library functions or API endpoints.
 However, their usage is limited to MediaWiki.
-Unless the client has a full MediaWiki interpreter, database and source code (which is impossible), it's not impossible to parse these MediaWiki templates on the client side.
+Unless the client has a full MediaWiki interpreter, database and source code (which is impossible), it's impossible to parse these MediaWiki templates on the client side.

-To offer a solution in this situation, MediaWiki provides a handy `expandtemplates` API, which works almost like Remote Procedure Call for our purpose.
+To offer a solution in this situation, MediaWiki provides a handy `expandtemplates` API, which works almost like Remote Procedure Calls for our purpose.

 For Soundtrack Title Template syntax, see [帮助:音乐名模板](https://thwiki.cc/%E5%B8%AE%E5%8A%A9:%E9%9F%B3%E4%B9%90%E5%90%8D%E6%A8%A1%E6%9D%BF).